How We Help Those With Dyslexia

-If you struggle with dyslexia and embarrassed to hand in your paper, because you are afraid of seeing the markups your teacher will make.
-Then you have come to the right place, you will no longer have to worry about the anxiety of getting your paper back with corrections on it.
-Grammarbase knows all about the three main types of dyslexia and we are here to help you through each step of the way.
+If you struggle with dyslexia and are embarrassed to hand in your paper because of all the markups you anticipate seeing, help is one the way!
+With our assistance at GrammarBase, you will no longer have to worry about getting your paper back with a ton of corrections on it.
+GrammarBase knows all about the three main types of dyslexia and is here to help you each step of the way.

-It is our job to make you feel confident in handing your paper in to your professor.
-Here at Grammarbase we check your paper for punctuation, style, grammar, plagiarism, and of course the most important; we check for spelling mistakes and contextual spelling that your word processor will often miss.
+It's our job to make you feel confident when your hand in your paper.
+At GrammarBase, we check your paper for punctuation, style, grammar, plagiarism, and spelling mistakes that your word processor will often miss due to context.

-Once Grammarbase has completed the check you will receive a report showing you the errors with corrections, giving you the perfect opportunity to learn from your mistakes.
+Once GrammarBase has completed the check, you will receive a report showing your errors with corrections, giving you the perfect opportunity to learn from your mistakes.
 Our service will help improve your learning disability faster than you know it.
-You will start to build your vocabulary, punctuation, grammar, and have the confidence you always wanted.
+You will start building your vocabulary, punctuation, grammar, and have the confidence you always wanted.

 What is Dyslexia?

-Dyslexia is a term that is commonly used, but rarely ever fully explained.
-It is often associated with poor or jumbled spelling, and though these are common symptoms, it does not paint a full picture of the disorder.
+Dyslexia is a commonly-used term that is rarely fully explained.
+It is often associated with poor or jumbled spelling.
+Though these are common symptoms, it does not paint a full picture of the disorder.
 Dyslexia is a developmental reading disorder which is rooted in the brain's inability to properly process symbols such as letters.
-It is not associated with critical thinking, understanding or intelligence.
+It is not associated with critical thinking, understanding, or intelligence.
 In fact, it is described as a disability which impairs reading development despite adequate or normal intelligence.
-Dyslexia is by far the most common learning disability and according to the International Dyslexia Association, up to 15%-20% of any population may suffer from varying degrees of the disorder.
+Dyslexia is by far the most common learning disability, which according to the International Dyslexia Association affects up to 15%-20% of the population to varying degrees.

-There are three main types of dyslexia which have been identified - primary, secondary and trauma.
 Primary dyslexia is dyslexia in its genetic form, meaning that affected children are born with the disorder.
-In these cases, the left side of the brain suffers from a dysfunction that leads to issues processing symbols and this does not improve significantly over time.
+In these cases, the left side of the brain suffers from a dysfunction that leads to issues processing symbols, which does not improve significantly over time.
 Primary dyslexia occurs more frequently in males than females.

-Secondary dyslexia is sometimes referred to as developmental dyslexia and in these cases the disorder is triggered during the final stages of fetal development rather than genetic predisposition.
-Often times, secondary dyslexia sufferers improve over time, some very rapidly.
+Secondary dyslexia is sometimes referred to as developmental dyslexia.
+In these cases, the disorder is triggered during the final stages of fetal development rather than as a genetic predisposition.
+Often times, secondary dyslexia sufferers improve over time.

 The third and final type of dyslexia stems from brain trauma.
 In children, common illnesses such as prolonged flu or ear infections can damage auditory function which leads to this form of the disorder.
 In adults, injury or brain diseases can trigger trauma dyslexia in adulthood.